14 Night Caribbean Cruise

 Grand Turk and its spectacular waters of are home to a reef pitted with arches, turrets, and tunnels called the Grand Turk Wall.
 The reef is a haven for both fish and divers alike.
 For those who enjoy white sandy beaches Grand Turk is fringed with them, lying as it does at the southeaster end of the Bahamian archipelago.

 Day 9: At Sea

 Day 10: St. Maarten

 St. Maarten is an island surrounded by beautiful white sandy beaches, lively boardwalks and a mix of culture and heritage.
 The island is divided into two, Dutch Sint Maarten and French Saint Martin, both of which offer different culture, history and architecture making this island interesting and one of a kind.
 The Dutch St Maarten Is situated in the south and is alive with bustling resorts, casinos, bars and restaurants while the northern French Saint Martin reminds you of a French fishing village, filled with colour, houses built into the cliffs and mouth-watering cuisine.

-St Lucia is a stunning island of mountains, lush tropical foliage, beautiful rain-forests and of course, sandy white beaches.
-To appreciate the islands natural beauty you must visit some of its unique attractions.
-The world’s only drive in volcano, getting up close with multi coloured sulphur pools.
-Take a trip to the Diamond botanical gardens filled with tropical plants and flowers, walk through the rain-forest to discover some of the islands hidden waterfall’s and snorkel to the sunken wrecks and explore the ocean bed simply bursting with marine life and underwater beauty.
+St. Lucia is a stunning island dressed in mountains, lush tropical foliage, beautiful rain forests and sandy white beaches.
+To appreciate the islands natural beauty, you must visit some of the unique attractions.
+Visit the world’s only drive in volcano, getting up close with multi coloured sulphur pools.
+Take a trip to the Diamond botanical gardens filled with tropical plants and flowers, trek through the rain forest to discover some of the islands hidden waterfall’s and snorkel to the sunken wreck and explore the ocean bed alive with marine life and underwater beauty.